euribates/awesome-static/illustrations.md

 <https://icons8.com/ouch>

-These are the free illustrations provided by icons8 which also provides a huge number of icons.
+Illustrations provided by [icons8](https://icons8.com/) which also provides a huge number of icons.
 They are kind of cartoonish but amazing.
 You can use this for free but they are uneditable and don't forget to attribute it.
 You can get the editable SVG's for a price though.
-Check it out here

 #### humaaans

 <https://humaaans.com/>